Pedro Casanave

-Biography
+Early life

 Casanave was born at Navarre, Spain in about 1766.
 He was the thirteenth son of a lawyer and trader in Navarre.

+Career

 Casanave emigrated to Georgetown in 1785.
-Although he brought only 200 pounds sterling with him and spoke English poorly, he soon opened a warehouse from which he sold salt at low prices, rum and sugar, as well as oil, pork meat, pomade, and hair powder.
+Although he brought only 200 pounds sterling with him and spoke English poorly, he soon opened a warehouse from which he sold salt at low prices, rum, sugar, oil, pork meat, pomade, and hair powder.
 He opened the warehouse with the help of his friend George Washington, whom he knew through his uncle, Juan de Miralles, agent to the Continental Congress.
 Casanave had little capital and the shop was financed mainly by Washington.

-In 1790, Casanave founded a nail factory, the first in Georgetown, and a night dancing-school for men, then set himself up as a real state agent selling local properties.
-Between late 1790 and 1793 he served as the sponsor, agent, and banker for many of Georgetown College's first boarding students.
-He managed the money he received from their parents—as there were no commercial banks in Georgetown at the time—and paid all the students' tuition and boarding charges.
+In 1790, Casanave founded a nail factory, the first in Georgetown, and a night dancing school for men, then set himself up as a real state agent selling local properties.
+Between late 1790 and 1793, he served as the sponsor, agent, and banker for many of Georgetown College's first boarding students.
+He managed the money he received from their parents, since there were then no commercial banks in Georgetown, and paid all the students' tuition and boarding charges.
 Casanave apparently perfected his still deficient English at this college, and taught English to several immigrants.
 Later, one of his sons, also called Peter, studied there.